 These strands are:

-Community Building- The benefits of community building make towns greater by creating stronger neighborhoods and more active and involved populations of people with disabilities.
+Building Diverse Communities- The benefits of building diverse communities make towns greater by creating stronger neighborhoods and more active and involved populations of people with disabilities.
 These relationships empower and create opportunities for members of communities who are often marginalized and forgotten.

 Futures Planning - Person-centered planning is a process that empowers people with and without disabilities to know that the possibilities of their goals can become realities of their future.
 The process uses people’s gifts and talents to put them in charge of defining the direction for their lives.
 This focus ultimately leads to greater inclusion as valued members of their communities.